 The University of Texas at Austin

 “Most people understand that ethics is important, but when they think of studying it, they conjure up visions of Aristotle or John Stuart Mill because ethics has traditionally been taught in philosophy departments.
 Or, they think of preachers giving sermons to build up the character of their parishioners.
-These are important ways to think about ethics, but studies show that philosophers aren’t any more ethical than the rest of us, even though they are likely better at moral reasoning.
+These are important ways to think about ethics, but studies show that philosophers are not any more ethical than the rest of us, even thought they are likely better at moral reasoning.
 And, it turns out, there is no strong correlation between traditional measures of character and ethical actions, which is why we constantly read in the newspaper about good people doing bad things.

 The latest approach to teaching business ethics, which is highlighted in many of the short videos in this series, comes from the new field called behavioral ethics, which studies how and why people make the ethical and unethical decisions that they do.

 Behavioral ethics focuses in large part upon why well-intentioned people sometimes make bad decisions and do not live up to their own ethical standards.
 Many psychological biases and decision-making heuristics or short cuts cause people to make unethical decisions in violation of their own standards.
 Sometimes these missteps are made consciously; more often they are made subconsciously.
 Organizational pressures that exist inside many firms and social pressures that are ubiquitous in society can also make it difficult for people to act ethically.